 - Python: Requires the least lines of code, which is important, when you have time constraints.
 Also, it’s the only option for ML jobs.
 However, it might lead to complicated code (especially for interviewers, who are not familiar with Python) and it does not support binary trees natively.

-- Java: Supports OOP and simplifies garbage collection
+- Java: Supports Object-Oriented Programming and simplifies garbage collection

-- C++: Lots of advanced features such a pointers, memory management, etc which make the language very powerful, but also requires more lines of code and is more prone for errors.
+- C++: Lots of advanced features such as pointers, memory management, etc which make the language very powerful, but also requires more lines of code and is more prone to errors.
 If you decide to use it, you should also learn STL.

 - You can also read some additional thoughts regarding this question from the Tech Interview Handbook